 Understanding Subscription Models

 Subscription pricing is the most common approach in multi-tenant SaaS, where customers pay a recurring fee—monthly or yearly—for access.
-This provides predictable revenue and aligns costs with customer usage.

 - Flat-rate pricing: A fixed fee for all users.